jcjohnson/fast-neural-style/doc/flags.md

 - `-preprocessing`: What type of preprocessing and deprocessing to use; either `vgg` or `resnet`.
 Default is `vgg`.
 If you want to use a ResNet as loss network you should set this to `resnet`.
+- `-resume_from_checkpoint`: Path to a `.t7` checkpoint created by `train.lua`
+  to initialize the model from.
+If you use this option then all other model architecture options will be ignored.

 **Loss options**:
 - `-loss_network`: Path to a `.t7` file containing a pretrained CNN to be used